Time for a management change

 So how could Canada choose a royal family?
 When the Brits were terminally unhappy with the Stuart family, they looked for a suitable substitute.
 The main criteria was that they should have some connection to the established British royal blood line and be protestant.
 They selected the Hanover family from the German duchy of Brunswick.
 Hanover descendants are still running England today, albeit with some surname changes.
 Despite some early adjustment problems the Hanovers turned out to be a pretty good choice, producing some of Britain's best loved monarchs.

-As it turns out Canada's Prime Minister has with astonishing prescience and wisdom chosen a person with exactly the right background to be Canada's new Queen.
+As it turns out Canada's Prime Minister has with astonishing and uncharacteristic prescience and wisdom has chosen a person with exactly the right background to be Canada's new Queen.

 Long Live Queen Mary Simon born in Quebec, Inuktutuk mother, Anglo Canadian dad, career diplomat representing Canada and the people of the Arctic.